-- Boy Scout High Adventure activities. - Payment of registration fees, transportation fees, and meal costs of qualified outings. - Eagle Court of Honor expenses if the SM and CC are notified before the Scouts 18th birthday and the Scout is still active in the Troop. - Transfers of funds from a Scout's sub-account to the Troop general fund will occur automatically after a Scout is beyond youth status in T1000 or is no longer active in the Troop.
+- Any Troop 1000 sponsored campout or outing (Troop must acknowledge participation) - Scout High Adventure activities. - Payment of registration fees, transportation fees, and meal costs of qualified outings. - Eagle Court of Honor expenses if the SM and CC are notified before the Scouts 18th birthday and the Scout is still active in the Troop. - Transfers of funds from a Scout's sub-account to the Troop general fund will occur automatically after a Scout is beyond youth status in T1000 or is no longer active in the Troop.
 Transfers of funds from one Scout's sub-account to another Scout's sub-account can be made if approved by the Troop Committee (e.g., an older brother turns eighteen and wishes to transfer funds to a younger brother).